 Mushroom fruiting body vs. mycelium

 Since humans started consuming mushrooms, we have traditionally used the fruiting bodies, both as food and to support health.* This is the part of the mushroom we most often see – and what comes to mind when we think “mushroom.”
-While the mycelium does possess some benefits, the fruiting body is a more concentrated source.* What’s more, mycelium is often so interspersed with the substrate or growing material that it’s nearly impossible to separate the two.
-We choose products made with fruiting bodies for our Marketplace and Forager Box.
-Nature, our greatest teacher, does make exceptions.
+While some believe that the fruiting body possesses the greatest number of benefits, our research indicates that there are distinct beneficial compounds in both the fruiting body and the mycelium,* depending on the mushroom.
+What’s critical is to ensure that the mycelium has time to consume the substrate or growing material before it's used.
 Consider Chaga mushroom.
 What we call Chaga is a sclerotia, a mycelial mass that has hardened.
 Chaga fruiting bodies are rarely seen and not traditionally used.

 Mushroom Anatomy 101